|This blog contains affiliate links, see the links with the asterisk sign |

 If you develop pain in your chest, difficulty breathing or pain, swelling or redness in your calf or thigh after a flight, seek urgent medical help.

-Swelling in the ankles during flights is relatively common and not a sign of DVT.
+Swelling in the feet and ankles during and after flights is relatively common and not a sign of DVT.